 We record every report of misconduct that we receive.
-We make preliminary enquiries and conduct an initial assessment of your report to see if a law relating to corporations or financial services has been broken.
-We try to respond to you within 28 days of receiving your report to advise you of the outcome of our assessment.
+We make preliminary inquiries and conduct an initial assessment of your report to see if a law relating to corporations or financial services has been broken.
+Our goal is to respond to you within 28 days of receiving your report to advise you of our assessment of your report.